KrishnaPG/juttle-aws-adapter/README.md

 By default, the adapter returns the raw json results of the AWS API calls for each product's "list items" function (e.g. `EC2.describeInstances`, `ELB.describeLoadBalancers`, etc) as Juttle points.
 The adapter also monitors the active set of items (EC2 Instances, etc) for each product and emits events when the items change.
 For example, when a new EC2 instance is added, a "EC2 instance added" event is generated.
 Also, when anything related to a given item is changed, a "... changed" event is generated.

-The `aws` module packaged with the adapter exports several [subgraphs](http://juttle.github.io/juttle/concepts/programming_constructs/#subgraphs) that can be included in Juttle programs to automatically summarize the raw points returned from the AWS API calls.
+The module packaged with the adapter, which can be imported via `import "adapters/aws"`, exports several [subgraphs](http://juttle.github.io/juttle/concepts/programming_constructs/#subgraphs) that can be included in Juttle programs to automatically summarize the raw points returned from the AWS API calls.
 Each product has an `aggregate_all_<product>()` subgraph that summarizes points associated with each product.
 Additionally, there is an `aggregate_all` subgraph that summarizes for all products.

 The subgraphs summarize the raw points into the following categories.
 - **Demographic Information**: for each product, breakdowns by size, storage class, memory software version, etc.